-What about ozone in the atmosphere?
-Ozone is produced by either lightening or UV radiation splitting oxygen molecules, causing a single oxygen atom to join with O2 to make O3.
-It gets a bad reputation on smoggy days, so is it safe to use in your pet?
-The actual amount of ozone mixed in the smog is actually very small when compared to other pollutants that we breathe in.
+How is this different than the ozone in the atmosphere?
+Atmospheric ozone is produced by either lightening or UV radiation splitting oxygen molecules, causing a single oxygen atom to join with O2 to make O3.
+It gets a bad reputation on smoggy days, so how is it safe to use in your pet?
+The actual amount of ozone mixed in the smog is actually very small when compared to other pollutants that we see and smell.
 The reason you hear so much about it is that ozone is easier to measure than the other components of the smog layer.
 When the ozone level goes up, so do the hydrocarbons and other toxins, but these are in much larger amounts and consequently much more toxic.
 It is true that ozone is not safe to breathe in large amounts, but it is not as toxic as some of the other chemicals produced by cars and factories and sprayed on the earth.
 There is a beneficial layer of ozone far above the earth in the stratosphere, which exits 5-11 miles about the surface of the planet.
 This layer protects us from UV radiation so it is dangerous to us if this layer gets depleted.

 Ozone can be administered in a number of different ways.
 The gas is made by passing pure, medical grade oxygen through a generator that uses an electrical spark to split an oxygen atom off of the O2 molecules.
 This free oxygen atom will combine with other O2 molecules and produce O3, which is ozone.
 The gas is removed and can be given either by: